ActuariesInstitute/cookbook/mini_book/docs/about_py.md

 [Python Software Foundation](https://www.python.org/psf/).

-Python has experienced rapid adoption in the last decade and is now one of the most popular programming languages.
+Python has experienced rapid adoption in the last decade and is now one of the most commonly used programming languages.

+Popular textbooks on Python programming include {cite}`guttag2016introduction` and {cite}`hill2016learning`.

 ### Common Uses